DiSantoz/node_team/README.md

   ## Questions

-  Hi my name is [DiSantoz](https://github.com/DiSantoz) the developer behind nodeMe !
+  Hi my name is [DiSantoz](https://github.com/DiSantoz) the developer behind node_team !

   If you have any questions about the usage of this project or any suggestions on how to better this project please feel free to contact me at: